Calendula officinalis: Cultivars

-Numerous cultivars have been selected for variation in the flowers, from pale yellow to orange-red, and with 'double' or 'semi-double' flowerheads with ray florets replacing some or all of the disc florets.
+Numerous cultivars have been selected to showcase a wide range of variations, spanning from pale yellow to orange-red, and with 'double' or 'semi-double' flowerheads with ray florets replacing some or all of the disc florets.
 Examples include 'Alpha' (deep orange), 'Jane Harmony', 'Sun Glow' (bright yellow), 'Lemon' (pale yellow), 'Orange Prince' (orange), 'Indian Prince' (dark orange-red), 'Pink Surprise' (double, with inner florets darker than outer florets), 'Green-heart Gold' (double, bright yellow), 'Apricot Pygmy' (double light peach) and 'Chrysantha' (yellow, double).
-'Variegata' is a cultivar with yellow variegated leaves.
+Additionally, the cultivar 'Variegata' boasts yellow variegated leaves.

-The cultivar group 'Fiesta Gitana' has gained the Royal Horticultural Society's Award of Garden Merit.
+The cultivar group 'Fiesta Gitana' has been honoured with the Royal Horticultural Society's Award of Garden Merit.

 Uses

-Pot marigold florets are edible.
-They are often used to add color to salads or added to dishes as a garnish and in lieu of saffron.
-The leaves are edible but are often not palatable.
-They have a history of use as a potherb and in salads.
-The plant is also used to make tea.
+The florets are edible.
+They are often included in salads for their color or added to dishes as a garnish in lieu of saffron.
+While the leaves are also edible, they are generally not considered palatable, though historically they have been incorporated into potherb and salads.
+Additionally, the plant is utilized for making tea.

 Flowers were used in ancient Greek, Roman, Middle Eastern, and Indian cultures as a medicinal herb, as well as a dye for fabrics, foods, and cosmetics.
 Many of these uses persist today.
-They are also used to make oil that protects the skin.
+They are also used to make an oil that is widely used in skin products.

-Marigold leaves can also be made into a poultice that is believed to help scratches and shallow cuts to heal faster, and to help prevent infection.
+Marigold leaves can also be made into a poultice that is believed to help scratches and shallow cuts to heal faster, and to prevent infection.
 It has also been used in eye drops.

-Constituents

-The petals and pollen of Calendula officinalis contain triterpenoid esters and the carotenoids flavoxanthin and auroxanthin (antioxidants and the source of the yellow-orange coloration).
-The leaves and stems contain other carotenoids, mostly lutein (80%), zeaxanthin (5%), and beta-carotene.
-Plant extracts are also widely used by cosmetics, presumably due to presence of compounds such as saponins, resins, and essential oils.